Oil-to-Chemicals: Technological Approaches and Advanced Process Configurations

 TCGR’s recently completed assessment, entitled “Oil-to-Chemicals: Technological Approaches and Advanced Process Configurations,” takes an end-market based approach, using numerous, subscriber process considerations, with the objective of documenting the available technologies, plus those in development (including the needed combinations) to maximize the return on conversion based on product slate (chemicals/petrochemicals and specialty/intermediates).
 Such optimization is required if such practices are expected to be competitive with low-cost thermal cracker routes as well as increasingly large, aromatics complexes based on scale.

 Key questions addressed include how chemical companies can target this technology opportunity – from an olefins and aromatics/BTX chemical plant feedstock point of view – but enhance the olefins and/or BTX yields even higher through retrofit catalysts and known process technology incremental revamps?
 What is documented are recent catalyst and process advances relevant to olefins and BTX chemical products that avoid the upfront investment in catalytic distillation units (CDUs) and vacuum distillation units (VDUs) and other parts of the refinery while maximizing BTX and olefin yields (primarily C3+ and C4+) beyond typical refinery economics and normal/known process configurations that have historically been optimized for fuels production.

 Refining Strategies to Maximize Light Olefins from Crude Oil

-The scope will include numerous case studies, to be determined by the study’s “charter” subscribers (i.e., those who commit to supporting it prior to formal launch) with consideration of the following:
+The scope will include numerous “cameo” technologies, determined by the study’s “charter” subscribers (i.e., those who committed to supporting it prior to formal launch) with consideration of the following: